tablexi/nucore-open/README.md

     | ast123@example.com | Facility Staff |
     | ddi123@example.com | Facility Director |

 9. Play around!
-You're running NU Core!
+You're running NUcore!

 ### Test it

-NU Core uses [Rspec](http://rspec.info) to run tests.
-Try any of the following from NU Core's root directory.
+NUcore uses [Rspec](http://rspec.info) to run tests.
+Try any of the following from NUcore's root directory.

 * To run all tests (this will take awhile!) rake spec